Easily restore your project to a previous version with our new feature.

 Please take into account the following limitations when using environment diffing.

-#Schema changes to your master environment
+#Schema changes in master

 Example situations: